gitter-badger/boldr/README.md

 Rename `example.env` to `.env`  and modify the values to match your environment.

-#### Starting the Postgres Docker container
+#### Starting the RethinkDB Docker container
-Running Postgres from a Docker container is simple and saves you from installing Postgres on your own computer.
+Running RethinkDB from a Docker container is simple and saves you from installing RethinkDB on your own computer.

 `docker-compose build`
 `docker-compose up -d`

 Find the IP of your Docker Machine by executing `docker-machine ip $DOCKER_VM`.

-#### Setting up the Database
-Run either `npm run migrate` or `npm run seed` depending on if you would like data to be automatically inserted into the database or just the tables set up.

 ## Usage
 --------